Covid-19

 Combination tests for flu, RSV and Covid-19

-Quest Diagnostics and LabCorp make at-home combination tests for Covid-19, the flu and RSV.
-You take a sample, send it in for lab testing, and get the results back in one or two days.
-You’ll have to get a prescription from your health provider to have your insurance cover the cost.
-Otherwise, they can cost over $150 each out of pocket.
+You take a sample, send it in for lab testing (using included postage), and get the results back in one or two days.
+You’ll need a prescription from your health provider to have insurance over the cost.
+Otherwise, the test costs around $130 out of pocket.

 Banner advertising Dr. B's services for Covid19